dotherightthing/crop-renamer/README.md

 * **Delete** - Delete the focalpoint and remove non-default focalpoint from the image filename
 * **Resize & Crop** - Use [gm](https://github.com/aheckmann/gm) to `resizeAndCrop` from the slave croppers' crop boxes, and `resize` from the hidden non-cropper inclusions
 * **Locate** - Easily open the source and target image folders to keep track of where files are
-* **Embed** - Copy paths including a relative link suitable for pasting into a Markdown document or webpage
+* **Embed** - Copy paths including a relative link suitable for pasting into a Markdown document or webpage, optionally output a target cross on the image
 * **Restore** - Menu settings are restored when reopening the Electron app

 ## Usage